 These three data points are just enough to keep agents informed so they can self-correct and motivated to do their best.
 The net effect is higher productivity, not lower.
-If you’re focused on getting the most out of every agent, no other performance management tool or workplace incentive can hold a candle to an agent-level VoC program.
+If you’re focused on getting the most out of every agent, no other contact center performance management tool or workplace incentive can hold a candle to an agent-level VoC program.

 Argument #3: “Sharing negative feedback with agents kills motivation and morale.”

 Quite frankly, the opposite is true.
 Front-line feedback is designed to empower agents to take ownership of the service experience they deliver, and they’re eager to do just that.
 When there is bad news, agents take it in stride—not just because the positive comments and ratings offset the negative, but because each critical response presents a golden opportunity to improve without the annoying or dreaded tap on the shoulder.